-Join Phil Hawkins for an in-depth discussion in this video Reviewing raw concepts, part of Up and Running with Capture One Pro 8.
+Join Phil Hawkins for an in-depth discussion in this video Reviewing raw concepts, part of Learning Capture One Pro 8.

 - Okay let's chat for a moment about RAW files to put us all on the same page.
 A RAW image file is just that, it's the raw light information that's been captured by the sensor and processed inside the camera, by what we refer to as an A/D converter.
 That stands for analog-to-digital converter.
 This makes the files viewable and adjustable in software.
 A RAW file in and of itself contains no adjustments other than aperture and shutter.
 So technically the actual RAW file contains none of the image effects the camera may have been set on when then shot was taken.

 However, and this is a large however, all RAW converters read the deep EXIF information imprinted on the image by the camera.
 Accordingly go ahead and when you're in the field assign settings to your camera anyway.
 Such as white balance, color space, picture styles, etc. Yes the actual RAW file contains none of these settings but nevertheless you'll see these settings displayed when imported into your RAW converter.
 Now I'm here in Adobe Bridge just so that I can walk through how to see the EXIF information for every RAW file, regardless of the camera make or model.

 Now, let's jump back to Capture One.
 Now, so we've imported our images and Capture One will display the image on the workspace according to the information in the EXIF file on the image.
 From here you just proceed with further software adjustments considerably lightning your post work-load.
 Now the good news is that you'll have an image that contains all of the information your camera sensor can capture.
 That's the color, the brightness values, and detail.
 It's all there, ready to be extracted by Capture One and limited only by your creativity in rendering that information however you wish it to be displayed.